openshift/insights-operator/docs/conditional-gatherer/README.md

 E0809 10:02:16.383643   37430 conditional_gatherer.go:140] error checking conditions for a gathering rule: Could not parse Range "4-11.12": Could not parse version "4-11.12" in "4-11.12": No Major.Minor.Patch elements found
 ```

 One of the common conditions type (see below) is the `alert_is_firing`.
-This condition depends on availability of Prometheus alerts - i.e connection to the in-cluster Prometheus instance.
+This condition depends on availability of Prometheus alerts - i.e. connection to the in-cluster Prometheus instance.
 If the connection is not available, this may manifests in the log as follows for example:

 ```
 E0809 11:56:48.491346   46838 conditional_gatherer.go:226] unable to update alerts cache: open /var/run/configmaps/service-ca-bundle/service-ca.crt: no such file or directory